gitmachtl/scripts/cardano/testnet/README.md

 </details>

-### Main-Configuration File and all the other ones - Here is the description of each
+### Main-Configuration File and all the other ones - Here is the description of each one

 <details>
    <summary><b>Show the Main Configuration parameters and the full Syntax details for each script ... </b>:bookmark_tabs:<br></summary>